Shared Blocks

 Shared blocks can be used to share variables, metadata, scripts and requests between multiple requests.

-To declare a shared block, use the ### Shared
+To declare a shared block, use the ### Shared or ### Shared each request name for the first request in the document.

 Shared variables and metadata will apply to all requests that follow the shared block.